Coming up: Gov. Burgum to address COVID-19 status in ND at 3:30 p.m.

 You can watch the briefing live at the KX News website.

-The North Dakota Department of Health Friday morning has confirmed 9 new cases of COVID-19 in North Dakota during testing April 9, bringing the statewide total to 278.
+The North Dakota Department of Health Monday morning confirmed 23 new cases of COVID-19 in North Dakota during testing April 12, bringing the statewide total to 331.

-It is one of the lowest daily positives in several days.
-Out of 618 tests conducted Thursday, the 9 positives represent just barely 1.5 percent.